kgdunn/pid-book/data-visualization/data-visualization-exercises.rst

 .. question::

 	This question is an extension to visualizing more than 3 variables.
-Investigate on your own the term "scatterplot matrix", and draw one for the `Food texture data set <https://openmv.net/info/food-texture>`_.
+Investigate on your own the term "*scatterplot matrix*", and draw one for the `Food texture data set <https://openmv.net/info/food-texture>`_.
 See the ``car`` library in R to create an effective scatterplot matrix with the ``scatterplotMatrix`` function.
 List some bullet-points that interpret the plot.

 .. answer::